 Why we chose this hacking tool

-Kismet is a powerful open-source wireless network detector, which is awesome for packet sniffing and use as a wireless intrusion detection system (WIDS).
+Kismet is an indispensable open-source tool, especially as a wireless network detector.
+But for me, its capabilities in packet sniffing and functioning as a wireless intrusion detection system (WIDS) are what make it stand out.

 Pros: